open-telemetry/opentelemetry-python/rationale.md

 This document describes the versioning and stability policy of components shipped from this repository, as per the [OpenTelemetry versioning and stability specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/versioning-and-stability.md).

-The OpenTelemetry Applications, the OpenTelemetry Spec itself and this repo follows [SemVer V2](https://semver.org/spec/v2.0.0.html) guidelines.
+The OpenTelemetry implementations, the OpenTelemetry Spec itself and this repo follows [SemVer V2](https://semver.org/spec/v2.0.0.html) guidelines.
 This means that, for any stable packages released from this repo, all public APIs will remain [backward compatible](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/breaking-change-rules.md#breaking-change-rules), unless a major version bump occurs.
 This applies to the API, SDK, as well as Exporters, Instrumentation etc. shipped from this repo.